nick-brown/ruby-interview-questions/README.md

 Q: The superclass of `StandardError` is __.
 A: `Exception`

-Q: What does the default implementation of `Kernel#module_missing` do?
+Q: What does the default implementation of `BasicObject#method_missing` do?
 A: Just raises a `NoMethodError`.

 Q: What happens if you attempt to redefine `BasicObject#__send__`?